All Products

 DelaySeconds: 0 # The message latency, in seconds.

-Priority: 1 # The priority of the MNS queue.
+Priority: 1 # The priority of the SMQ queue.

 Integration modes

-The pattern: requestResponse parameter of the task step indicates the request/response mode.
-In this mode, Serverless workflow sends a message to the {queue-name} queue specified in resourceArn.
-After the message is sent, the step is completed.
-If the message fails to be sent, the step fails or is retried based on the retry configurations.
+In the task step, pattern: requestResponse specifies the request-response mode.
+In this mode, Serverless Workflow sends a message to the queue specified by {queue-name} in resourceArn.
+After the message is sent, the task step is successful.
+If the message fails to be sent, the task step fails or is retried based on the retry configurations.

 version: v1